Marvel Comics resurrects the Rawhide Kid, with one little twist.

 MARVEL COMICS IS ON A ROLL.
 First there was the blockbuster "X-Men" movie that generated almost $300 million worldwide.
 Then came "Spider-Man," which grossed more than $800 million.
 Coming in February, Ben Affleck will star in "Daredevil."
 In that same month, Marvel will be bringing back to comic book stores a cowboy hero known as the Rawhide Kid.
 From 1955 to 1979, Rawhide Kid battled the outlaws of the Wild West as part of a Western-themed series that included other heroes like the Two-Gun Kid and Kid Colt.
 At the time, nobody ever asked if Rawhide Kid dated any girls, or why he seemed so shy around them--especially after bravely rescuing them from the hands of evildoers.

 Twenty-three years later, the truth comes out.
-As Marvel will make clear in February, the Rawhide Kid is gay.
-He will be the first openly gay comic book hero, appearing in a six-issue miniseries called "Slap Leather."
-And his comments pretty much make clear his orientation.
+As Marvel will make clear in February in a six-issue miniseries called "Slap Leather," the Rawhide Kid is gay.
+And his comments make this switch pretty unambiguous.
 Regarding the Lone Ranger, he says, "I just want to meet him.
 I think that mask and powder-blue outfit are fantastic.
 I can certainly see why that Indian follows him around."

 None of this should come as a surprise.
 After all, just check out the cover (thanks to Velouria) of this old "Rawhide Kid" issue, in which the hero must face-off against a gigantic totem pole.
 Or another issue where, as the caption on the cover reads, "It's the Kid's flashing pistols against a horde of Aztec spears" (italics mine).